Aug 28, 2023

 The main benefit of the performance-based model pricing is that it rewards agencies for their results, encouraging them to invest more in achieving the best possible outcome for their clients.

-The performance-based pricing model also benefits clients looking to get more out of their agency partnerships and wanting to pay only for satisfactory results.
+The performance-based pricing model also benefits clients looking to get more out of their agency partnerships and wanting to pay only for satisfactory results based on actual marketing agency metrics.

 On the other hand, it can be difficult for agencies to accurately measure and track their results, as they may take a long time to achieve.
 For this reason, the performance pricing model might not be suitable for new businesses.